 Eight startups partner with confectionery brand and a North American retailer

-- Sampler collaborating with Albertsons & RITZ brand, U.S.
+- collaborating with Albertsons & RITZ brand, U.S.

 - Shelfbucks collaborating with Meijer & OREO brand, U.S.

 - Shelfbucks collaborating with Wakefern & HALLS brand, U.S.

 - Freckle IoT collaborating with 7-Eleven & OREO/belVita brands, U.S.